JanaLipkova/GliomaUQ/README.txt

 ---------------------------
 1) Get the compiler
 ---------------------------

-Check if you have gcc combiler (gcc47 or gcc49 are preferd but shoudl work with all versions starting from gcc4.2) gcc --version
+Check if you have gcc combiler gcc --version

 If not install with: